Youngstown Sheet & Tube Co. v. Sawyer: Proceedings

 Solicitor General Philip B. Perlman had a rockier argument, as the Justices pressed him with questions on many of the points he made.
 Justice Jackson took pains to distinguish the facts concerning the seizure of the North American Aviation Company in 1941, which he had overseen as Attorney General at the time.
 Justice Douglas commented that if Perlman were correct as to the scope of the President's powers, there was no need for Congress.
 When Perlman attempted to close on a rousing note, reminding the Justices that it was during wartime, Justices Jackson and Frankfurter immediately contradicted him by noting that Congress had not declared war.

 Goldberg, speaking for the Steelworkers, addressed whether the Taft–Hartley Act would have allowed for injunctive relief in those circumstances.
 The attorneys for the railroad brotherhoods, which were parties to a similar action coming up for review, addressed the President's inherent powers.
 Davis then gave his rebuttal by using only a few minutes of the hour that he had reserved.

 Even despite the Court's evident lack of sympathy for the broad claims of inherent power made by the government, Truman and many other observers expected the Court to uphold his authority to act in the absence of express statutory authorization.
 Many commentators predicted that the Court would avoid the constitutional question, but others stressed the background that all of the Justices had in the New Deal and Fair Deal, when the powers of the Presidency had expanded greatly, and the past support of Justices such as Black, Reed, Frankfurter, and Douglas for the expansive application of the President's war powers.

 As it turns out, most of those predictions were wrong.
 While Justice Burton harbored fears at one point that he might be the only Justice to vote against the government's position, he was encouraged by his private conversations with other Justices.
 In the end, the Court voted 6–3 to affirm the District Court's injunction to bar the President from seizing the steel plants.

 Majority opinion

 Justice Black wrote for the majority opinion that was delivered exactly three weeks after the oral hearing on June 2.
-Black took, as he often did, an absolutist view by holding that the President had no power to act except in those cases that are expressly or implicitly authorized by the Constitution or an Act of Congress.
-Black wrote that the President's role in law-making is solely to recommend or veto laws.
-He cannot overtake Congress's role to create new laws.
+Writing for the Court, Justice Hugo Black concluded that the seizure lacked congressional authorization, noting that Congress had recently declined to grant the President such authority in the Taft–Hartley Act.
+The Court held that neither the President's authority as Commander-in-Chief nor the executive power vested by Article II justified the domestic seizure:

+[T]he President's order does not direct that a congressional policy be executed in a manner prescribed by Congress—it directs that a presidential policy be executed in a manner prescribed by the President. ...
+The Constitution does not subject this lawmaking power of Congress to presidential or military supervision or control.